 Yes, you can.
 RetroFoam insulation is both soft and pliable.
 Its composition makes it very easy to fish electrical wiring through the injection foam insulation, as well as remove section for pipe repair.

 Let's go more in-depth on how fishing wires through RetroFoam works and how you can do pipe repair if you spring a leak.

 When trying to fish a wire through an insulated wall, the biggest concern is making sure not to damage the foam, creating any air gaps.
 Those gaps can break the foam’s air seal and allow for air movement into and out of the walls.

-Here at RetroFoam, we get asked a lot about running wires through our injection foam insulation.
+Here at RetroFoam, we get asked a lot about plumbing repairs and running wires through our injection foam insulation.
 There are many misconceptions out there regarding working with foam insulation, so we clear that up pretty frequently.

 We want to provide homeowners with all of the information they need for home insulation and any projects that might arise involving it.
-We’re going to explain how you can fish wire through RetroFoam, through certain spray foams, and a workaround when the wire can’t be pulled through the insulation.
+We’re going to explain how you can repair your plumbing and fish wire through RetroFoam, through certain spray foams, and a workaround when the wire can’t be pulled through the insulation.